-versioningit divides its operation into six steps: vcs, tag2version, next-version, format, write, and onbuild.
-The first four steps make up the actual version calculation, while the write and onbuild steps normally only happen while building with setuptools.
+versioningit divides its operation into seven steps: vcs, tag2version, next-version, format, template-fields, write, and onbuild.
+The first four steps make up the actual version calculation, while the rest normally only happen while building with setuptools.

 1.1 Version Calculation